 To make your own PVC pipe weights, simply fill a length of 3-4 inch PVC pipe with concrete (Quikrete is a popular brand and is available at many home building supply stores).
 Look for white PVC pipe, which will blend in with your white craft tent better than other colors.

 The length and diameter of the pipe you choose will depend on how much you want the pipe to weigh.
-Although many people aim for 40 pounds of weight on each leg, you may want to create 8 pipes that weigh 20 pounds each (i.e. two weights for each leg) instead of 4 pipes that weigh 40 pounds because the 20 pound weights will be easier to manage.
+Although many people aim for 40 pounds of weight on each leg, you may want to create 8 pipes that weigh 20 pounds each (i.e. two weights for each leg) instead of 4 pipes that weigh 40 pounds.
+20 pound weights will be easier to manage than 40 pound weights.
 If you go to a home building supply store that provides good customer service, they will be able to help you do the math on the amount of concrete (and, therefore, the size of PVC pipe) you will need to create the amount of weight you want.

 Secure end caps onto one end of each PVC tube.
 Mix the concrete according to directions, and pour into the PVC pipes.

 After you pour the mixed concrete in the pipe, and before it sets, insert a ring bolt into each weight, which will allow you to hang the weights from the corners of your tent.
 Many people use bungee cords to hang their weights.
-I have used these for hanging weights myself and find them quite useful, although you do need to ensure they are secured well.
+I have used these for hanging weights in a pinch, although you do need to be extremely careful to ensure they are secured well.

 In addition to hanging the weights from the top corners of your tent, you can also secure them to the legs with some white velcro wrapped around the pipe and the leg to prevent the weights from swinging around.